Anthony W. Crowell

 From 1992 to 1997, Dean Crowell worked in Washington, D.C., at the International City/County Management Association (ICMA), where he managed the association’s government affairs and policy committee.
 He also assisted in the preparation of amicus briefs to the U.S. Supreme Court in cases concerning state and local governments through ICMA’s affiliation with the State and Local Legal Center.

 Dean Crowell is the author of numerous articles, practice materials, and other publications on state and local government law topics.
 He is an active and recognized member of New York City’s legal and civic communities.
 In 2013, he was appointed by the Mayor to serve a six-year term on the New York City Conflicts of Interest Board, which is the City’s ethics board.
 In 2003, he was appointed to the Board of Trustees of the Brooklyn Public Library (BPL), the nation’s fifth largest library system.
 He served as its Board Chair from 2009 to 2014, a period during which he helped lead historic and transformative changes in library governance and operations.
-He remains a member of BPL’s Executive Committee.
-He also serves on the Board of Directors of the Citizens Union Foundation, which conducts research and promotes public-policy solutions on matters affecting New York City and State government.
+He is now Board Vice Chair of BPL’s Executive Committee.
+He also serves on the Board of Directors of the Citizens Union Foundation, which conducts research and promotes public-policy solutions on matters affecting New York City and State government, as well as the Board of the Congressional Award Foundation in Washington, D.C.